An orthogonality relation for GL(4,R): Bounds for the test function

-The basic idea of the proof is to insert the formula \eqref{eq:StadeMellinGL4} into \eqref{eq:WhittasInt} to get an expression for $W_\alpha(y)$ as an integral of the ratio of many Gamma-functions.
-We then insert this into \eqref{eq:testfunction2} and estimate each Gamma-function using Stirling's approximation, which for fixed $\sigma$ and $\abs{t}\to\infty$ says that
+Before proceeding to those sections, we describe the idea in the special case that $a=(a_1,a_2,a_3)$ with $a_i<0$ for each $i=1,2,3$.
+In this case there are no residue terms at all, i.e., we need only bound $p_{T,R}(y)=p_{T,R}(y;-a)$.
+Then the basic idea is to insert the formula \eqref{eq:StadeMellinGL4} into \eqref{eq:WhittasInt} to get an expression for $W_\alpha(y)$ as an integral of the ratio of many Gamma functions.
+We then insert this into \eqref{eq:testfunction2} and estimate each Gamma function using Stirling's approximation, which for fixed $\sigma$ and $\abs{t}\to\infty$ says that

 We call $\lvert t\rvert^{\sigma-\frac12}$ the \emph{polynomial factor} of $\Gamma(\sigma+it)$, and $e^{-\frac{\pi}{2}\abs{t}}$ is called the \emph{exponential factor}.
-Through this process, we can replace the ratio of all of the Gamma factors by a rational function $\mathcal{P}$ obtained as the product of the polynomial factors of the individual Gamma functions times $e^{-\mathcal{E}(s,\alpha)}$ which is the product of the exponential factors.
+Through this process, we can replace the ratio of all of the Gamma factors by a rational function $\mathcal{P}(s,a)$ obtained as the product of the polynomial factors of the individual Gamma functions times $e^{-\mathcal{E}(s,\alpha)}$ which is the product of the exponential factors.

 To be completely explicit, after making a simple change of variables in \eqref{eq:StadeMellinGL4}, it is easy to see that (up to a constant) for $\varepsilon'>0$ sufficiently small

 where

 Thus by combining \eqref{eq:WhittasInt} and \eqref{eq:MellinGL4} into \eqref{eq:testfunction2} as described above, we find that